joelmukuthu/jquery-aslider/DOCS.md

 #### Control transitioning:

 These methods accept an optional callback that is executed after the sliding is finished.
 Note that even if there's an `afterSlide` callback already set, this callback will be executed instead.
+Within the scope of the callback function, `this` references the API.

 * `seek: function (index, [callback])` - transition to a certain (zero-based) index.
 If the index is out of bounds this will do nothing.
 * `up([callback])` - transition up